 Welcome to my broker comparison for European investors.

-I started investing into stocks via ETFs in the beginning of 2017, so about 4 years ago now.
+I started investing into stocks via ETFs in the beginning of 2017.
 Since then, I’ve tried a large number of different brokers, as I was searching for the best options for investors based in Europe like myself.

 Today, I want to discuss what I believe to be the best brokerage firms for most people in Europe as well as a few that I usually don’t openly recommend for specific reasons.

 Not only that, if you’re based in Austria like me or in Germany, I’ll also give you the best local options.
 These will make your life a lot easier since we have quite complicated tax laws and they take care of everything for you.

 My goal is that by the end of the article, you’ll have a better understanding of all of the options out there and what they offer, to help you get started on your investment journey.